jgerbert/tumbleweeds/readme.md

 - JavaScript
 - Matter.js - a 2D physics engine, for managing the physics world and the interactions between game objects.
 - Simplex noise for x and y direction + force for wind simulation
-- Model-View-Controller (MVC) architecture pattern for separation of concerns
+- Model-View-Controller (MVC) architecture pattern for separation of concerns for better maintainability and scalability.
+- ES6 Modules: Enhances code organization and modularity, making it easier to manage dependencies and updates.

 # Project Structure
 The code structure is organized into **models**, **views**, and **controllers**.
 The models (`Tumbleweed.js`, `Paddle.js`, and `Player.js`) represent the game objects and their properties.
 The views (`GameStageView.js`) is responsible for rendering the game objects on the canvas.
 The controllers (`GameController.js` and `InputController.js`) manage the game state and handle player input.